 Cauliflowers take up quite a bit of space and summer and autumn cropping types should be planted 60cm (2ft) between plants and 60cm between rows.
 The distance between the plants will determine the size of the head: the closer you plant, the smaller the head.

-While yellow, green and purple cultivars need sun to develop their colour but do not allow too much sunlight to get onto the head of white cauliflowers as it will cause the curds to be slightly yellow rather than white.
+Yellow, green, and purple cultivars need sun to develop their colour, but do not allow too much sunlight to get onto the head of white cauliflowers as it will cause the curds to be slightly yellow rather than white.
 White cauliflower should be blanched: when the head is tennis ball size, fold or lightly tie the outer leaves over the developing head to shade it and keep it from turning yellow.

 Cauliflowers are very hungry plants and need plenty of nitrogen to grow well and boost curd formation.